plainionist/Plainion.CI/README.md

-# Plainion.CI

-Provides tools for build automation and continuous integration
+This project provides tools for build automation, continuous integration and continuous delivery.

-## Motivation
+# Motivation

 Nowadays continuous delivery is a must for every project.
 Short cycle times for new features and bug fixes - from code change till a new release is published - are important.
 Automation is the key.